Preparing For Class & FAQ

 LBY believes in nurturing the whole person – making yoga accessible & affordable for ANYBODY & EVERYBODY.
-Offering yoga for Chronic Pain, Lifeforce Yoga for mental illness (anxiety, depression), Yoga for Veterans, Yoga for Cardiac Disease & 12 step Recovery Yoga
+Offering yoga for Chronic Pain, Lifeforce Yoga for mental illness (anxiety, depression), Yoga for Cardiac Disease & 12 step Recovery Yoga

 - Practice soucha: Please come to class with your body and clothing clean.
 Refrain from using strong, scented deodorants or lotions, perfumes, and scented fabric softener before class.

 - Prepare to arrive early: 5- 10 minutes before the start of class can help you get settled in with time for your own grounding and intention setting for class and your practice.

 - Leaving early: We value all of the offerings and have a desire for you to receive all the benefits from our class, so we encourage students to stay the entire length of the class.